cucumber/common-wiki/Scenario-Outlines.md

 You can also use placeholders in [[Multiline Step Arguments]].

-*{color:red}IMPORTANT: Your step definitions will never have to match a placeholder.
+**IMPORTANT:** *Your step definitions will never have to match a placeholder.
 They will need to match the values that will replace the placeholder*

 So when running the first row of our example: